-Objective Measurement FY23 performance Female participation/talent pipeline Achieve and maintain at least 30% representation of women and men on the Board.
-Met - Representation of women was 34% on Board, and men was 66%.
-At the CEO minus 2 level,52% were women and 48% were men.
-Actively support and encourage training, networking and development opportunities for high potential employees irrespective of gender.
+Objective Measurement FY24 performance Gender balance, including Achieve and maintain at least 30% representation of women and men on the Board.
+Met - Representation of women was 33% on Board, and representation of men was 67%. participation/talent pipeline Achieve gender balance (40% women, 40% men, and 20% any gender) for direct reports to the CEO, managers or significant program managers.
+Met - Direct reports to the CEO, management and significant program management level, 50% were women and 50% were men.
+Actively support and encourage training, networking and development opportunities for high-potential employees irrespective of gender.
 Met - Professional development opportunities and options that are aligned with the company's needs and the individual's role are considered for all employees as part of the company's annual performance review process and as needed during the year.
 Investments in formal/external development programs are made where appropriate.
-In FY23, investment in professional development programs including conferences was made across all levels of the organisation, and was evenly spread, with 48% attended by women and 52% attended by men.
-The company continues to support participation in a biotech industry networking initiative of our female staff and senior leaders who are active supporters of women in the workplace, role models and champions of gender equity. employer red Inclusion of a diversity of candidates in the recruitment process for each role.
-Met - Both women and men were candidates in all recruitment processes throughout FY23 and women were selected for 60% of the positions filled during FY23.
-75% of employees promoted internally or who had role changes in FY23 were women.
-Consistent and merit-based selection criteria and recruitment processes used when choosing successful candidates in all cases.
-Met - 100% of successful candidates were selected on merit- based criteria after participating in Starpharma's selection process.
-Remuneration parity Analyse remuneration data and ensure no significant remuneration difference for similar roles or levels, based on gender.
-Met - Analysis of "remuneration differentials to benchmarks" by gender confirmed there were no significant gender differences in remuneration relative to role benchmarks Flexible working arrangements Employees working under flexible working arrangements (including part-time).
-Met - 13% of employees work under flexible working arrangements Granting a majority of requests for flexible work arrangements for family responsibilities.
-Met - The majority of requests for flexible work arrangements were reviewed and agreed upon in FY23.
+In FY24, investment in professional development programs, including conferences, was made across all levels of the organisation, with expenditure fairly evenly spread between women and men.
+The company continues to support participation in the biotech industry career and networking initiative of our female staff and senior leaders, who are active supporters of women in the workplace, role models and champions of gender equity.
+Equal opportunity employer Inclusion of a diversity of candidates in the recruitment process for each role.
+Met - Both women and men were candidates in all recruitment processes throughout FY24, and women were selected for 80% of the positions filled during FY24.
+80% of employees promoted internally or who had role changes in FY24 were women.
+Consistent and merit-based selection criteria and recruitment processes are used when choosing successful candidates in all cases.
+Met - 100% of successful candidates were selected on merit-based criteria after participating in Starpharma's selection process.
+Remuneration parity Analysis of remuneration data and ensuring no significant remuneration difference for similar roles or levels, based on gender.
+Met - Analysis of "remuneration differentials to benchmarks" by gender confirmed no significant gender differences in remuneration relative to role benchmarks in FY24.
+Flexible working arrangements Proportion of employees working under flexible working arrangements (including part-time).
+Met - 52% of employees work under flexible working arrangements.
+Granting a majority of requests for flexible work arrangements for family responsibilities.
+Met - The majority of requests for flexible work arrangements were reviewed and agreed upon in FY24.
 Support for return to work after parental leave Target a return to work following primary care parental leave of 75%.
-No employees took primary care parental leave or returned to work following primary care parental leave in FY23.
-One employee took partner parental leave in FY23.
-Awareness of unconscious bias Continue to train Starpharma managers.
-Met - 100% of Starpharma managers received training in unconscious bias in FY23 Broadened measurement of diversity Continue to gather and report on wider diversity demographic information on our employees.
+No employees took primary care parental leave or returned to work following primary care parental leave in FY24.
+Three employees took partner parental leave in FY24, which included paid leave funded by Starpharma.
+Inclusive leadership and inclusivity Continuation of training Starpharma personnel in the value and benefits of inclusivity, including unconscious bias.
+Met - 100% of Starpharma employees received training in the value and benefits of inclusivity and respect in FY24.
+Broadened measurement of diversity Continue to gather and report on wider diversity demographic information on our employees.
 Met - Wider diversity demographic information is gathered and reported on.
-It shows a wide diversity of employees across gender, cultural origin and generational groups.
+It shows a continuing wide diversity of employees across gender, cultural origin and generational groups in FY24.

-Starpharma continues to have a high level of both gender and general diversity; however, given the relatively small number of total employees, a change of one or few employees may have a significant impact on the group's performance in respect of the measurable diversity objectives.
+Starpharma continues to have a high level of gender and general diversity; however, given the relatively small number of total employees, a change of one or a few employees may significantly impact the group's performance with respect to the measurable diversity objectives.